CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ```

 ### Based on effect possessed by the NPC
-The dynamic line is chosen based on whether the NPC is currently is under the efffect.
+The dynamic line is chosen based on whether the NPC is currently is under the effect.
 Both the yes and no entries are mandatory.
 The line from `yes` will be shown if the NPC has the effect, otherwise the line from `no`.

 ```JSON
 {